ThomasA64/jungle-rails/README.md

 # Jungle

+Welcome to the Jungle!

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

+The main paige has many wacky hipster inventions avaliable for purchase!

+Choose from many wacky inventions including the Electric Chair, Human Feet Shoes and Modern Skateboards!

+Who needs plain boring common items found on Amazon when you have access to the world's most interesting items?!

 ## Setup